fingerskier/manthra/bad_chick_vibe.md

 We need more fat than men.
 We need more sleep than men.
 We're not as stress resilient as men.
-We have a 28-day cycle while men have a 24-hour cycle.
+We have a 28-day cycle while men have a 24-hour cycle...lucky bastards.
-..lucky bastards.

 You sleep in a house that was built by men.
 You drive in car on a road that was built by men.